 Written by Sophie Luesby, LL.B.
-Candidate, MG Law
+Associate, MG Law

 The cause of Autism Spectrum Disorder (ASD) has eluded health care professionals and scientists for many years.
 Autism was first described in the 1940s, but did not become an important subject of research until the last few decades.1 Given the complexity and the variety of presentations, it is believed that there could be many different causes for the development of ASD.
 Recent studies seem to suggest that birth injuries or birth traumas can lead to ASD and/or other neurodevelopmental disorders.
 What if the actions of your doctor could have contributed or even caused your child’s Autism Spectrum Disorder, and what would be the legal action you could take?
 We will explore these questions in this blog.